 10-12 years of senior-level experience leading and managing complex, multi-sectoral, donor-funded programs, serving as Chief of Party (COP), Deputy Chief of Party (DCOP), or in other senior leadership roles.

-Technical experience in and understanding of forestry, biodiversity and natural resource management.
+Technical experience in and understanding of forestry, biodiversity, and/or natural resource management.
 Expertise in cross-sectoral programs addressing food security, conservation, and natural resource management.

 Strong leadership and management skills, with experience managing multi-disciplinary teams.